RwAoNrDdOsM/Coord/README.md

     }
 }
 ```
-This example has weird as the id
-You can copy this into another user_settings.config aslong as it is setup the same
+This example has weird as the id.
+You can copy this into another user_settings.config aslong as it is setup the same.